 Two recent studies by Ewers et al [279] and Vidoni et al [280] investigated the relationship between markers of early AD and BMI, which appears to have a paradoxical association with the disease; high BMI in mid-life increases the risk of the disease whereas it appears to be protective in later life [279, 280].
 Vidoni et al found that the association between amyloid burden (measured by both CSF AB levels and global PiB uptake) and low BMI was strongest in MCI patients and cognitively normal controls (Table 6).
-Ewers et al found that BMI was significantly lower in patents with levels of CSF Aβ and t-tau above a pre-defined cut-point (F = 27.7, df = 746, P < .001), regardless of diagnosis.
+Ewers et al found that BMI was significantly lower in patents with levels of CSF A β and t-tau above a pre-defined cutpoint (F = 27.7, df = 746, P < .001), regardless of diagnosis.
 These results provide further evidence that AD pathology is present before the disease becomes a clinically evident and suggest that low BMI may either be a systemic response due to the presence of this pathology, or constitute a trait that predisposes an individual to its development.
+If the latter scenario is correct, then therapies that address BMI issues are of interest in the treatment of AD.
+Rajagopalan et al [477] investigated associations between BMI, regional brain volumes, and leptin, a hormone produced by adipose tissue which regulates appetite and energy expenditure.
+Higher levels of leptin were associated with lower volumes of the frontal, parietal, temporal, and occipital lobes, and the brainstem and cerebellum, and these associations persisted after controlling for BMI.
+As leptin levels can be manipulated, it may represent a promising therapeutic target for the treatment of AD.